Cori Cycle: Purpose, Process, Importance, Key Steps, Regulations

 The lactate dehydrogenase at the liver will then convert back the lactate to pyruvate.
 The pyruvate will undergo gluconeogenesis to produce glucose.
 The funny fact is that this path, in the thermodynamic sense, is almost the reverse of glycolysis; however, it uses different enzymes in some places to bypass the one-way steps of glycolysis.

-Enzymes Involved: Lactate dehydrogenase (lactate → pyruvate), pyruvate carboxylase (pyruvate → oxaloacetate), phosphoenolpyruvate carboxykinase (oxaloacetate → phosphoenolpyruvate), fructose-1,6-bisphosphatase (fructose-1,6-bisphosphate → fructose-6-phosphate), and glucose-6-phosphatase.
+Lactate dehydrogenase (lactate → pyruvate), pyruvate carboxylase (pyruvate → oxaloacetate), phosphoenolpyruvate carboxykinase (oxaloacetate → phosphoenolpyruvate), fructose-1,6-bisphosphatase (fructose-1,6-bisphosphate → fructose-6-phosphate), and glucose-6-phosphatase.

-Enzymes Involved: There are no specific enzymes directly involved in the transport; the process occurs in the circulatory system.
+This newly formed glucose in the liver is passed on into the bloodstream.
+There are no specific enzymes directly involved in the transport; the process occurs in the circulatory system.

 Importance Of The Cori Cycle